Skip to Content

 But, keep in mind that the modified virtual queue for TRON only gives you a one-hour return window

-This means you have up to one hour from the time of the alert to go to the entrance of the attraction, so keep that in mind.
+This means you have up to one hour from the time of the alert to go to the entrance of the attraction, so you’ll definitely not want to go far.

 Does TRON use backup boarding groups?

-No, it does not appear as if TRON will use backup boarding groups.
+No, TRON does not use backup boarding groups.

 Do you use the app or a browser to get a boarding group?